joemaller/joesfilters/README.md

-# Joe's Filters for Final Cut Pro
+# Joe’s Filters for Final Cut Pro

 This is my complete codebase for Joe's Filters.
 The last update was April 27, 2007.
 The first [Joe's Filters website snapshot][wayback 2001] in the Internet Archive is from August 2001.